 When we think of certain online products/services, we don’t consider the people working behind the scenes.
 We look at a website and we imagine that it’s up and working on its own.
-But as you probably can imagine, this is nonsense.
+But as you can probably imagine, this is nonsense.
 Some projects require tons of people who need to manage things.
-And while cool stuff is cool, the trend is disturbing.
+And while having access to free stuff is cool, the trend is disturbing.

-Since there are more and more people entering the market, to keep up, a lot of providers are offering free stuff.
-And while this is good for the ordinary people – I mean, everyone loves free stuff – is destroying jobs and bankrupting products since free can’t pay salaries.
+Since there are more and more people entering the market, to keep up, a lot of providers are offering even more free stuff.
+And while this is good for ordinary people – I mean, everyone loves free stuff.
+This is destroying jobs and bankrupting products since “free” can’t pay salaries.